 MUD understands that financing an education can be one of the most complex issues that students face.
 For this reason, MUD's Financial Aid staff is available for all students and families who would like to discuss their financing options.
-Additional assistance and updates can be found at MUD's Financial Aid website: mudfinaid. com.
-Prospective students should be sure to select the campus at which they intend to enroll for correct information.
+Additional assistance and updates can be found at MUD's Financial Aid website: mudfinaid.com.

 If a student obtains a loan to pay for an educational program, he or she will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
 If the student has received federal student financial aid funds, he or she is entitled to a refund of the moneys not paid from federal student financial aid program funds.
+For the most current financial assistance information, please visit www.mudfinaid.com.